Staking

 Choosing a validator

 Before you delegate, inspect the candidate validator's on-chain stats.
-You can query committee
+You can query committee, delegated, and bonded mappings via API endpoints or block explorers to learn:

 - Total stake – how much ACs have been delegated to the validator.